 We can successfully repair a point mutation by knocking in a wild type repair template to restore gene function.
-Below is a visual readout of knock-in repair in F0 (injected, generation zero) zebrafish larvae; to determine if this repair has been transmitted through the germline, we would have to raise them to adults and screen their progeny for development of pigment cells.
+Below is a visual readout of knock-in repair in F0 (injected, generation zero) zebrafish larvae.
+To determine if this repair has been transmitted through the germline, we will need to raise them to adults and screen their progeny for development of pigment cells.

 nacre 48 hpf: a nacre mutant larvae, homozygous loss of function mutation in the gene mitfa (microphthalmia-associated transcription factor a) causing a loss of melanophores (pigment cells)

 wt 48 hpf: a wild type larvae with normal development and distribution of melanophores